This article provides answers to commonly raised questions about Area Occupancy.

 Does real-time area occupancy status via BACnet require area occupancy API subscription and IoT sensor licenses?

-No. Real-time area occupancy via BACnet does not require API subscription and IoT sensor licenses.
-Only Connected Lighting sensors are required for BACnet functionality.
+No. Only Connected Lighting sensors are required for BACnet functionality.
 Customers only need to purchase the appropriate number of BACnet group (and base) point licenses (see here for more info about BACnet licenses).

 A RestAPI call to Manage will provide the most recent area (zonal) occupancy status in the Manage database?
 Correct?

 Yes.
-When an area is enabled as a zone sensor and the Real-time Area Occupancy License (APO-RTO-AREA) API has been enabled for that zone, you can expect sub-minute end-to-end latency.
+When an area is enabled as a zone sensor and API License (EM-API-OCC) has been purchased based on the number of sensors configured in the system, you can expect sub-minute end-to-end latency.

 *Note that the RestAPI call is serviced by a different Manage software task than the Manage’s BACnet server task.